-- the work of the internal auditor - The financial management and governance self-assessment process or the school resource management self-assesment tool - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- the work of the internal auditor

+- the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

+- the work of the external auditors;

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit committee and a plan to address weaknesses and ensures continuous improvement of the system in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit committee and ensures continuous improvement of the system in place.